 MT Brands is proud to be a HACCP certified facility.

-Supplement manufacturers must comply with current Good Manufacturing Practices (GMP or cGMP).
-These practices are established by the FDA, and they are designed to ensure the utmost safety and control in all aspects of the operation.
+Current Good Manufacturing Practices (GMP or cGMP) are established by the FDA, and they are designed to ensure the utmost safety and control in all aspects of the operation.

 MT Brands is GMP certified through an independent body, Society General Surveillance (SGS), the global leader in testing, inspection, and certification.